 With PA casinos once again closed due to the virus, the rush to get online makes sense.

-Penn acquired more than a third of Barstool Sports in late January due to its strategy to grow the company online, rather than brick-and-mortar.
+Penn acquired more than a third of Barstool Sports in late January as part of its strategy to grow the company online, rather than focusing on brick-and-mortar establishments.
 Eventually, Penn could own half of Barstool.

-The stock market has approved the strategy, with $PENN doing well in the gaming category and its share price this morning topping $82 a share, near its all-time high.
+The stock market has approved the strategy, with $PENN doing well in the gaming category and its share price this morning topping $82, near its all-time high.

 Penn and GLPI have overlapping interests